-Also called Maximum Allowable Downtime is the maximum amount of time a system can be down without direct or indirect consequences to the organization.
+Also called "maximum allowable downtime."
+The maximum amount of time a system can be down without direct or indirect consequences to the organization.

 Formal notification of a potentially dangerous situation that is imminent or that has occurred.
-It will usually include a directive for employees to stand by for possible activation.
+It usually includes a directive for employees to stand by for possible activation.

-An approach for preparedness, prevention, response, mitigation, continuity, and recovery that will address a range of threats and hazards, all of which include natural, technology-caused, and human-caused.
+An approach for preparedness, prevention, response, mitigation, continuity, and recovery that will address a range of threats and hazards, including natural, technology caused, and human caused.